cs7643-group5/ie-chemical-patent-project/README.md

 ## Training Models

+### NER models
+The model architecture for the NER model for task 1 and task 2 is  seen in the re_models folder.
+They follow the huggingface model class format and can be loaded in as such. run_preprocessor.py is used to fine-tune the pretrained BioBERT models.

+One would make whatever changes in the hyperparameters directly in run_preprocessor.py and then would run python src/preprocessing/run_preprocessor.py

+The model will then be saved in the re_models directory

 ### relation extraction custom model
 The model architecture for the custom relation extraction model is  seen in the re_models folder as custom_model.py.